 From August 11th to 18th, 2020, Asia Art Archive and Asia Art Archive in America co-hosted three online presentations by Svetlana Kharchenkova, Li Shi, and Linda Huang—the 5th Edition of The Robert H. N. Ho Family Foundation Greater China Research Grant Grantees.
 Details for the presentations is as follows:

 With remarkable auction results and lively gallery districts, the 2000s is often considered to be a time when the Mainland Chinese contemporary art market blossomed.
-This presentation outlines the commercial aspect of contemporary art in Mainland China in the decade before this: the 1990s.
-Fieldwork and documentary materials show that the market was emerging in the 1990s.
+This presentation outlined the commercial aspect of contemporary art in Mainland China in the decade before this: the 1990s.
+Fieldwork and documentary materials showed that the market was emerging in the 1990s.
 Although some institutions, like galleries or auction houses, were already present, there was uncertainty about how they should function.
 Roles of various actors, such as gallerists, art critics, and curators, were not clearly delineated.
 Commercial behavior was experimental.
-The presentation zooms in on two Sungari exhibitions/auctions that were dedicated to Chinese contemporary art in 1996 and 1997.
+The presentation zoomed in on two Sungari exhibitions/auctions that were dedicated to Chinese contemporary art in 1996 and 1997.
 The presentation positions these two experimental events in the context of the contemporary art world in China at the time, and explains why Sungari contemporary art exhibitions/auctions were discontinued.
-These events are an example of a failed market experiment, which are characteristic of emerging fields.
+These events were an example of a failed market experiment, which were characteristic of emerging fields.

 Moderator: Jane DeBevoise, Chair of the Board of Directors of Asia Art Archive